lightbend-labs/scala-sculpt/README.md

 it as open source as a public service with the hopes the code will be useful to someone.

-Sculpt is NOT supported under the Lightbend subscription.
+Sculpt is NOT supported under the Akka subscription.

 Supported Scala versions are currently 2.13.x and 2.12.x.
+(2.12.x support is likely to be discontinued.)

 ## What is it for?